Career Definition for a Magistrate

 A magistrate position requires utilization of advanced communication and organizational skills.
 The person who is skilled in active listening, time management, critical thinking, reading, and writing is likely to be successful as a magistrate.

 Career and Economic Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary among judges, magistrate judges, and magistrates was $115,760 in May 2012.
-The same source predicted that the employment of magistrates (along with judges and magistrate judges) will grow by only about 2% between 2012 and 2022.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary among judges, magistrate judges, and magistrates was $126,930 in May 2015.
+The same source predicted that the employment of magistrates (along with judges and magistrate judges) will grow by only 1% between 2014 and 2024.
 Competition for the jobs that open is stiff, since there is a great deal of prestige in sitting on the bench.

 Alternate Career Options

 These positions normally require at least a bachelor's degree along with relevant work experience, although some require a master's degree or a law degree.
 These professionals work outside of the court system to attempt resolution of conflicts between parties.
 They could expect average employment growth of 9% during the 2014-2024 decade, and these positions paid an annual median salary of $58,020 in May of 2015, according to the BLS.

 Paralegal and Legal Assistant

 Paralegals and legal assistants normally earn an associate's degree in paralegal studies; those who already hold a bachelor's degree in another field may earn a postsecondary certificate in paralegal studies.
 While assisting lawyers, these professionals organize and maintain files, write documents and perform legal research.
 They earned an annual median wage of $48,810 in 2015 and could anticipate average increases in available positions, with 8% growth between 2014 and 2024, the BLS said in 2015.